ElTinmar/VideoReader/README.md

 - For short processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach
 - If the task is already multithreaded (e.g. SVD from openBLAS), using several consumer thread processes can be worse
 - If the task is already multithreaded (e.g. SVD from openBLAS), reducing OMP_NUM_THREADS (controls the number of parrallel threads for openBLAS) and increasing the number of consumers may increase performance
-- There is no clear speed gain when using hardware acceleration to decode frames from the video file (TODO RE-TEST)
+- TO RETEST There is no clear speed gain when using hardware acceleration to decode frames from the video file
 - TO TEST Running the consumer processing code on the GPU when possible can yield a significant speed-up
+- TO TEST You may need parallel producers (read several video chunks at the esame time) if you are doing some very light processing (e.g. just counting the number of frames)

 General advice